jart/landlock-make/README.md

 cumbersome to have to put a `@$(MKDIR) $(@D)` command in every build rule.
 Thanks to Landlock Make, that's now automated.

 Where Landlock gets tricky is because of (2).
-Some tools, e.g. GNU Make, will do things like `unlink()` an output file if it exists, specifically to create a new inode.
+Some tools, e.g. GCC, will do things like `unlink()` an output file if it exists, specifically to create a new inode.
 For tools ilke that we suggest a workaround like:

 ```
 %.o: %.c